-- 1.1 Except as hereinafter provided, all contested domestic relations cases shall be referred to the ADR Program for screening on a case-by-case basis for mediation.
+- 1.1 Except as hereinafter provided, all contested domestic relations cases filed in the Superior Courts shall be referred to the ADR Program.
 Cases shall be screened by the judge or the ADR Program to determine: - (A) Whether the case is appropriate for ADR; - (B) Whether a party requesting a fee reduction or waiver is eligible for such under the Federal Poverty Guidelines; or - (C) Whether a need for emergency relief makes a referral inappropriate until the request for relief is heard by the court. - 1.2 All civil cases involving home-building, construction, or home improvement disputes shall also be referred to the ADR Program for dispute resolution.
 Likewise, any contested civil matter filed in either the Flint, Griffin and Towaliga Judicial Circuits may be referred to the ADR Program by consent of the parties or by court order.
 Parties may choose mediation, arbitration or early neutral evaluation. - 1.3 Parties may be ordered to appear for an ADR conference.
-Compliance does not require that the parties reach a settlement. - 1.4 For the Flint and Towaliga Circuits, all personal injury cases shall be referred to the ADR Program for dispute resolution. - 1.5 For those civil cases filed in the State Court of Henry County in the nature of complaints for personal injury or wrongful death; complaints for damages arising from construction contracts or the breach thereof; complaints alleging professional malpractice of any nature may be referred to the ADR Program for dispute resolution. - 1.6 Except as hereinafter provided, any contested civil matter filed in the Superior, State, Probate, and Magistrate Courts may be referred to the ADR Program by consent order or by order of the judge.
+Compliance does not require that the parties reach a settlement. - 1.4 For the Flint and Towaliga Circuits, all personal injury cases shall be referred to the ADR Program for dispute resolution. - 1.5 For those civil cases filed in the State Courts of Fayette County, Henry County, and Spalding County in the nature of complaints for personal injury or wrongful death; complaints for damages arising from construction contracts or the breach thereof; complaints alleging professional malpractice of any nature may be referred to the ADR Program for dispute resolution.

-- 1.7 Previous participation in dispute resolution.
-If the parties have submitted the dispute to a form of dispute resolution with a neutral who is registered with the Georgia Office of Dispute Resolution, the court will not require that the parties submit the case to dispute resolution a second time if that neutral certifies to the ADR Program Director that the parties have previously participated in dispute resolution. - 1.8 Expedited Session.
+- 1.6 Except as hereinafter provided, any contested civil matter filed in the Superior, State, Probate, and Magistrate Courts may be referred to the ADR Program by consent order or by order of the judge. - 1.7 Expedited Session.
 The ADR Program Director has the authority to expedite an ADR session for the purpose of obtaining immediate temporary relief where good cause is shown.
 Such a request must be made in writing and filed with the ADR Program.
-All such requests must state the reason immediate relief is necessary. - 1.9 Interim or Emergency Relief.
+All such requests must state the reason immediate relief is necessary. - 1.8 Interim or Emergency Relief.
 A party may apply to the court for interim or emergency relief at any time.
 The ADR process shall continue while such a motion is pending absent a contrary order of the court or a decision of the parties to adjourn pending disposition of the motion.
-Time for completing an ADR session shall be tolled during any periods where it is interrupted pending resolution of such a motion. - 1.10 Request for Referral to ADR Program.
-Any party to a dispute may request that the court refer the case to the ADR Program or request that a matter referred to an ADR process be referred to another process. - 1.11 Effect of Referral upon Process of the Case.
+Time for completing an ADR session shall be tolled during any periods where it is interrupted pending resolution of such a motion. - 1.9 Request for Referral to ADR Program.
+Any party to a dispute may request that the court refer the case to the ADR Program or request that a matter referred to an ADR process be referred to another process. - 1.10 Effect of Referral upon Process of the Case.
 The scheduling of a case for an ADR conference shall not remove the case from assignment to a judge, interfere with discovery, nor serve to postpone scheduled motions before the Court.
-The Court may refer the matter to the ADR Program prior to any hearings before the court. - 1.12 If court personnel other than judges are involved in the ADR referral decision, these individuals will receive appropriate training and will work within clearly stated written policies, procedures and criteria for referral.
+The Court may refer the matter to the ADR Program prior to any hearings before the court. - 1.11 If court personnel other than judges are involved in the ADR referral decision, these individuals will receive appropriate training and will work within clearly stated written policies, procedures and criteria for referral.
 The Georgia Office of Dispute Resolution will assist courts in developing guidelines for training court personnel in referral decisions.